 School-age children to preteens

-Between the ages of 6 and 12, you can help children absorb rules of thumb and day-to-day habits that shape how they earn, save, and shop.
+Between the ages of 6 and 12, you can help children absorb rules to live by and day-to-day habits that shape how they earn, save, and shop.

 Does your child have a habit of planning, saving, and sticking to goals and priorities?